 - Wireless access service is not an adequate substitute for wires, and should be considered adjunct to wired.

 - So-called public-private partnerships inevitably tend to introduce inherent conflicts of interest between the public and private for-profit investors.
 Thus, in principle, community networks should be financed, constructed, and managed in a manner analogous to such public infrastructure as municipal water systems, sewers, streets, or libraries—keeping local governments in the driver’s seat.

-13 Ways “Fiber to the Premises” (rather than 4G/5G antennas) Strengthens U.S. Communications, National Security, and the Economy
+13 Ways “Fiber [in]to the Premises” (rather than 4G/5G wireless antennas) Strengthens U.S. Communications, National Security, and the Economy

 - Speed of Internet Access